 We serve our meals family-style, which yields many benefits.
 Family-style meals are when the components of a meal are put on the table in bowls or plates so everyone can serve themselves.
 The bowls and/or plates are passed around and put back in the middle of the table where more can be eaten if desired.
 Not only does family-style enhance the experience of mealtime by mimicking a large family meal, but it also promotes responsive feeding and encourages better self-regulation of intake and positive weight-related outcomes.
 It goes without saying that mealtime is one of the best opportunities to connect with friends before heading out for the day and again over dinner when you return.
 Tales of daring and fearless adventure fly across the tables as our food keeps a consistent smile on each of our campers' faces.

 Land O’ Peaks Ranch has two large dining lodges, Ski Hi Dining Hall and Chipeta Dining Hall.
 Girls' Trail's End and Boys' Trail's End each have their own dining hall.
 Each dining hall has an extraordinary kitchen staff team (complete with a head cook, cooks, and kitchen assistants) so you’ll have incomparable food regardless of your unit.
-For those who prefer or require a milk substitute (whether it be for your cereal, coffee, or glass to drink), soy and almond milk are always available.
+For those who prefer or require a milk substitute (whether for your cereal, coffee, or glass to drink), soy milk, almond milk, and oat milk are always available.
 At every meal, we also serve a vegetarian and/or vegan option.